Why do we have to comply with GDPR?

 It will mainly cost your setting staff time – but you may wish to update your processes and systems which could mean an investment.

-The regulation becomes law from 25 May 2018 – settings must comply with GDPR from that date onwards.
-NDNA advises that businesses start planning now.
+The regulation became law from 25 May 2018 – settings must now comply with GDPR.
 Review what you are currently doing to comply with the existing laws and take it from there.

 It’s useful that everybody is aware of GDPR and what it means.
 All staff that handle data need to know more about the regulation.
 NDNA recommends each setting appointing a lead person who is the designated data controller.
 They can work with all other staff who are designated as data handlers.